 Baptism and Coronavirus

-It is possible to have a Baptism now following government and national church guidelines.
+Following the 19 July Government announcement it is now possible to have a Baptism following national church guidelines.

 The Baptism will be for a single family.

 The total number allowed at the Baptism will be the number that can be accommodated with distance in the church.

 Face coverings are still to be worn.

 Preparation for Baptism will be via Zoom .

 Please apply in the usual way by emailing firstname.lastname@example.org.

 Go, therefore, make disciples of all the nations; baptise them in the name of the Father and of the Son and of the Holy Spirit

 Baptism is the first of the three sacraments of Christian initiation.
 Baptism brings the individual to a new life in Christ and to membership of the Church.
 Baptismal grace carries with it a number of effects including the remission of original and all personal sin, and sharing in the priesthood of Christ.
 The newly baptised is born to new life and so becomes an adopted child of the Father, a member of Christ and a temple of the Holy Spirit.
 Baptism imprints an indelible mark on the soul, consecrating the baptised for Christian worship.
 Therefore baptism can not be repeated or revoked.
 Baptism is a grace and a gift of God that does not depend on human merit.
 Therefore from the earliest times Baptism has been administered to children (as well as adults) despite their lack of understanding.